cmanteiga/ed25519-sigs-js/README.md

 Use `npm run debug:server` to start server in debug mode.
 [This recipe][nodemon debug] shows how to debug Node.js application in [VS Code][].

-Shields has experimental support for [Gitpod][gitpod], a pre-configured development environment that runs in your browser.
+Ed25519-sigs has experimental support for [Gitpod][gitpod], a pre-configured development environment that runs in your browser.
 To use Gitpod, click the button below and sign in with GitHub.
 Gitpod also offers a browser add-on, though it is not required.
 Please report any Gitpod bugs, questions, or suggestions in issue